A Japanned Cell – Note on Kana Harada’s installation at the Old Jail Art Center

 Kana Harada

 Albany, Texas is about as far away from Tokyo as you can get, but Kana Harada has brought her cherry blossoms to the Old Jail Art Center.
-For a fleeting period of spring time, the 19th century jail is infused with meditative zen.
+For a fleeting period of springtime, the 19th-century jail is infused with meditative zen.

 Kana Harada

 What saves the installation from being merely crafts is the oriental succinctness that Kana instills into the works.
 She exudes fluidity in orchestrating found objects with crafted ones into an organic presentation.
-Such presentations, like traditional oriental art, carry the efficiency in abstracting the nature into morsels of ordinary elements.
-As the result, the nature, instead of telling, invites contemplation.
+Such presentations, like traditional oriental art, carry the efficiency in abstracting nature into morsels of ordinary elements.
+As a result, the nature, instead of telling, invites contemplation.

-Kana HaradaWhen I walked upstairs and bounced into the blossomed twigs, it triggered the same kind of excitement as seeing solitary flowers of winter jasmine in an early spring excursion (from my childhood in China).
-Twigs and stem are bare, as are the cases in the installation.
+When I walked upstairs and bounced into the blossomed twigs, it triggered the same kind of excitement as seeing solitary flowers of winter jasmine in an early spring excursion (from my childhood in China).
+Twigs and stems are bare, as are the cases in the installation.
 Light came through the fenced window and shone on rough-hewed walls.
 The delicate flowers, like a Calder’s mobile, swung slowly, with a mesmerizing rhythm.
 Time seemed to have suspended for that momentary quietude.

 Whether it is in Japan or Texas, not long do blossoms last – Cherry flowers peak only for a week while Texas’ spring will be gone before one notices it.
-Thus, in an eerie setting where time would have been irrelevant to the original occupants, the installation could not be more pertinent in expressing the ephemeral nature of life.photo
+Thus, in an eerie setting where time would have been irrelevant to the original occupants, the installation could not be more pertinent in expressing the ephemeral nature of life.

 Kana Harada’s Anything You Want exhibition will be shown at the Old Jail Art Center in Albany TX until May 19, 2013.

-Leave a Reply
+Leave a comment